Skip to main content

 Photo of Plaza de Armas Santiago, ChileGetty Images / GTW

-As the capital of Chile, Santiago is home to many museums that showcase all different types of history and culture in Sydney.
+As the capital of Chile, Santiago is home to many museums that showcase the nation’s rich heritage and history.
+Some noteworthy museums to see when you visit Santiago include:

-• Museo Chileno de Arte Precolombino - The Chilean museum of pre-Columbian art features an impressive collection of artifacts from ancient Central and South America.
-This museum is regarded as one of the best museums in Latin America.
+• Museo Chileno de Arte Precolombino: The Chilean Museum of Pre-Columbian Art features an impressive collection of artifacts from ancient Central and South America.
+People widely regard this as one of the best museums in Latin America.

 How to Get Around Santiago

-Keep in mind, the historic portion of the city is laid out on a grid, which makes exploring on foot relatively easy and rewarding.
-There are also other options available to get around in Santiago:
+• Walking: The historic portion of the city is laid out on a grid, making exploring on foot relatively easy and rewarding.

 When Is the Best Time to Visit Santiago?